hotwheelsandhighheels/hotwheelsandhighheels.github.io/Drivers/Sam.md

 ### Do you see your poetry as a way to share your faith with others, or is it more of a personal exploration?
 How do you feel when readers connect with your spiritual themes?

-I see it more as a personal exploration, but I'm really delighted when readers connect with my (occasionally-overt) spiritual themes.
-St. Porphyrios says, <a href="/Trunk/drivers/#identity"><span class="tag-identity">"whoever wants to become a Christian must first become a poet."</span></a>
+I see it more as a personal exploration, but I'm really delighted when readers connect with my (occasionally-overt) spiritual themes. <a href="/Trunk/drivers/#identity"><span class="tag-identity">St. Porphyrios says, "whoever wants to become a Christian must first become a poet."</span></a>

 <!-- DRIVER NAVIGATION -->
 <div class="driver-nav">